 Time to get serious-kitty serious.
 NO. There’s no wine in these.
 According to the Wik, traditionally the gums come in five shapes: kidney, crown, diamond, circle and rectangle, and are labelled with five names: port, sherry, champagne, burgundy and claret.
 While that might be the tradition, a lot of manufacturers take liberties with that.
 Not Maynards so much.

-There’s two stories about why Tom Maynard (no, I’m not making this up) decided to call these “Wine Gums”.
-The first is to make them an alternative to people consuming alcohol.
-The more likely though, is the theory that these new candies were so damn good, they should be appreciated like fine wines.
-Truth bee told, I like them more than wine.
+There are two stories about why Tom Maynard (no, I’m not making this up) decided to call these “Wine Gums.”
+First reason: To make them an alternative to people consuming alcohol.
+Second reason, and the more likely, is that the new candies (at the time) were so damn good, they should be appreciated like fine wines.
+Truth be told, I like these gums more than wine.
 A lot more.
 But I’m a bourbon man anyhow.

-You can sort of liken these to gum drops or pastilles.
-Not stretchy like a gummy, you can take a bite right out of these.
+I liken these to gum drops or pastilles.
+Not stretchy like a gummy; you can take a bite right out of these.
 They are chewy however, with a great mouth feel — not sticky at all.
-Flavor-wise, these are champs.
-The black currant is my fave, but the other flavors just have a very “real” edge to them: lime, raspberry, orange, and lemon.
-Some varieties have a clear flavor which I think is pineapple, but not Maynards as far as I’ve seen.
+Flavor-wise?
+These are champs.
+The black currant is my fave, but the other flavors have a very “real” edge to them: lime, raspberry, orange, and lemon.

-These are unique — once you’ve had a wine gum, you’ll clearly know the difference between it and other chewy treats.
+These are unique — once you’ve had a wine gum, you’ll clearly know the difference between it, and other chewy treats.
 Maynards also makes sour wine gums, and just plain sours, which re-arrange my chromosomes.
 But these, their flagship original wine gum, are most definitely something you should all try.
-Of note:

 Maynard’s make these in the shapes you see above and in “every piece is the same circular disk” shape that they sell in rolls.
-I’m sure it’s all in my head, but I like these more, the original shapes.
-Check ’em out for yourself with the link below.
+I’m sure it’s all in my head, but I like these more: the original shapes.